 Review by FF2 Associate Eliana M. Levenson

 Back in 1997, the floodgates opened on a scandal that rocked the Charleston community and particularly the elite school of Porter-Gaud.
 Guerry Glover, a former Porter-Gaud student, came forward with a chilling tale of sexual abuse committed by a former teacher, Eddie Fischer.
-Not only did Glover accuse Fischer of repeatedly molesting and sodomizing him over an extended period of time, Glover insisted that the administration of Porter-Gaud, particularly Headmaster Dr. Berkley Grimball and Principal Major James Bishop Alexander, knew of Fischer’s predatory ways and did nothing to stop him or protect the students.
+Not only did Glover accuse Fischer of repeatedly molesting and sodomizing him over an extended period of time, Glover also insisted that the administration of Porter-Gaud -- particularly Headmaster Dr. Berkley Grimball and Principal Major James Bishop Alexander -- knew of Fischer’s predatory ways and did nothing to stop him or protect the students.

 Now, twenty years after the case made headlines, director Paige Goldberg Tolmach returns to her alma mater to talk to survivors, fellow alumni, and other community members to try and make sense of the tragedy that still hangs over all of them all these years later.
 Tolmach, armed with a box full of evidence that was left on her doorstep a few years after the cases against the school and Fischer, explores the scandal by returning to her hometown determined to gain answers and understanding.

 With a combination of interview footage and archival footage, colored with artistic flourishes including animated reenactments and still photography, Tolmach takes the audience on a journey through the case.
 She speaks with her fellow alumni, including two of Fischer’s victims, Glover and Carlos Salinas.
 She tells of her own experience, on a date with an older boy in high school who revealed that Fischer would touch him to help him “practice sex,” and how she sat silent and never told anybody what she had heard.
 She discusses the setting that allowed this to happen with lawyers and reporters.